ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 [pandas data frames]: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html

-This capability is probably worth having for some use cases.
-It includes its own interface issue, distinct from the issue of an interface for multiple values.
+Composite data values are probably worth having for some use cases.
+This comes with a new interface issue, distinct from the issue of an interface for multiple values.
 And it isn't a good solution to the original problem of allowing multiple values.
 Aside from lists in particular being ordered, there is a difference between something